Owner's equity: what it is and how to calculate it

 Statement shows closing equity is equal to the opening equity plus the year's net profit and money introduced, minus owner withdrawals and taxes.

-Business example: A repair shop with $700,000 in assets and $300,000 in debt has $400,000 in owner's equity.
+A repair shop with $700,000 in assets and $300,000 in debt has $400,000 in owner's equity.

 Calculation breakdown:

-- Total assets: $600,000 garage + $50,000 machinery + $50,000 inventory = $700,000
+- total assets: $600,000 garage + $50,000 machinery + $50,000 inventory = $700,000

-- Total liabilities: $300,000 owed on premises
+- total liabilities: $300,000 owed on premises

-- Owner's equity: $700,000 - $300,000 = $400,000
+- owner's equity: $700,000 − $300,000 = $400,000

 Why owner's equity matters for your business

-Understanding your owner's equity gives you a clear picture of your business's financial health.
-It helps you:
+Understanding your owner's equity helps you:

 Where to find owner's equity

-Owner's equity appears on two key financial statements:
+Owner's equity appears on:

 What is a statement of changes in equity?

-A statement of changes in equity tracks how your ownership value changes over time, as it reports all changes to equity during a financial period, including transactions with owners.
-It connects your profit and loss to your balance sheet by showing how earnings affect equity.
+A statement of changes in equity tracks how your ownership value changes over time.
+It reports all changes to equity during a financial period, including transactions with owners, as detailed in CPA Australia's guide to annual reporting.

 The four basic financial statements are: